 • only undertake to carry out assignments for which he/she is properly qualified for a particular assignment

 • accept arbitration when all parties involved agree to this method of solving disputes

 • recognise that his/her first duty is to his/her clients’ instructions and endeavour to sustain an open relationship with a client whilst, at all times, observing professional integrity

 • co-operate with colleagues to achieve a complete and objective survey

 • not allow agreements reached by a surveyor in charge of a case to be modified by the direction of any organisation to which he/she belongs

 • not criticise a fellow surveyor or colleague to third parties

-• ensure strict confidentiality over information received from third parties whom are not involved with the case in hand
+• ensure strict confidentiality of information received from third parties who are not involved with the case in hand

 • not carry out free surveys but negotiate fees which seek to achieve full cost recovery